ycerhu/itp/Final Project/FFP.md

 ##### BEST:
 Creating audio-reactive visuals for 'Untitled, Daven Dubois' on p5.js and P5LIVE: containing elements 'whale', 'water movement', rising bubbles'; and textures ' chinese ink' and 'start night'.
 Outcome should be aesthetically consistent and pleasing according to the 'Litchbogen' moodboard (Moodboard: [Project website](https://ycerhu.github.io/))

+### Timeline
+11/4/2025: Proposal Submission (discussion with Rachel about 'audio reactive' or 'cursor-controlled) 11/11/2025: Pseudocode - Structure/Steps of the Action Plan 11/18/2025: Creating objects, Researching on Reference Codes for interactive 12/25/2025: Draft 1 (Basic Structure)
+12/2/2025: Aesthetically enhanced (schedule office hour to review) 12/7/2025: 95%-100% ready to submit
+12/9/2025: Deadline

 ### About 'Lichtbogen'
 In the realm of electronics, Lichtboge means “electric arc”—a luminous burst of energy bridging space and sparking transformation.
 This radiant metaphor resonates deeply with me.